MultiSafepay/docs/content/api/orders/apply-dynamic-template.md

 To apply a template to the [MultiSafepay payment page](/payment-pages/), include in the transaction request:

 - The `template_id` of a template within your MultiSafepay dashboard, **or**
-- A template object structure.
+- A `template` object.

-If you provide both, the template object is primary.
+If you provide both, `template` is used.

-**Template object structures**
+**Template object**

-The template object structure must include full JSON CSS parameters.
+The `template` object must include full JSON CSS parameters.
 If you only send partial CSS settings, the parameter you send overrides the default MultiSafepay template.

-When sending images in the template structure for the logo and header, you must use HTTPS, otherwise they will be ignored.
+When sending images in the template structure for the logo and header, you must use HTTPS, otherwise the images are ignored.

 **Parameters**